-The Track Changes feature of InDesign allows you to track and review any changes that are made to the content of an article by each contributor (see InDesign Help 'Tracking and reviewing changes').
+The Track Changes feature of InDesign is used for tracking and reviewing any changes that are made to the content of an article by each contributor (see InDesign Help 'Tracking and reviewing changes').

 Using Track Changes in combination with Studio for InDesign is directly related to how your Access Rights for Track Changes are set in Studio Server: